-- Pre-age 65 If you retire prior to turning 65, in most cases, you are entitled to continue your medical, dental, and vision plans for you and your spouses.
+- Pre-age 65 If you retire prior to turning 65, you may be entitled to continue your medical, dental, and vision plans for you and your spouses, but at unsubsidized rates.
 Expect the monthly premiums to increase.
 If your spouse/partner is at least 65 and on your coverage, they will be dropped from the group health insurance plans.
 See post-age 65 for details.
 Premium estimates can be provided by the benefit's office at 1-877-722-0020 or a Merit Advisor can help you obtain this information. - Post-age 65 If you retire at age 65 or after, you will typically be required to apply for Medicare.
 This is true for your spouse/partner as well, assuming your spouse/partner is also 65 or older.
 Assuming your spouse/partner has insurance elsewhere, either through the current employer, past employer, military, etc., it is beneficial to check to see if you may be able to switch to their plan.
-If this option is not available, you and your spouse/partner will be offered supplemental Medicare insurance through a company called AON Exchange.
-AT&T currently provides a stipend to assist the employee in paying for this supplemental insurance for themselves and their spouse/partner if applicable.
-Because your AT&T group insurance is replaced with the AON exchange selection, it is extremely important that the paperwork and coordination during retirement be handled timely.
+If this option is not available, you and your spouse/partner will be offered an Advantage Medicare insurance through United Healthcare.
+Because your AT&T group insurance is replaced with Medicare, it is extremely important that the paperwork and coordination during retirement be handled timely.
 It is recommended to work with an expert who is familiar with this process to ensure no drop in insurance coverage.
 Merit Advisors have helped many retirees through this process.